 2.4.3(3) State the target revenue expected to be collected for the pricing year to which the pricing methodology applies; Section 3.3.1 2.4.3(4) Where applicable, identify the key components of target revenue required to cover the costs and return on investment associated with the GDB 's provision of gas pipeline services .
-Disclosure must include the numerical value of each of the components; Strictly speaking, target revenue is independent of the costs and return on investment of Vector's gas distribution services business, and is instead derived from the GDPP.
-However, section 3.2.1 does provide expenses by category.
-2.4.3(5) State the consumer groups for whom prices have been set, and describe- Section 3.1. (a) the rationale for grouping consumers in this way; (b) the method and the criteria used by the GDB to allocate consumers to each of the consumer groups ; 2.4.3(6) If prices have changed from prices disclosed for the immediately preceding pricing year , explain the reasons for changes, and quantify the difference in respect of each of those reasons; Revenue by Consumer Group 2.4.3(7) Where applicable, describe the method used by the GDB to allocate the target revenue among consumer groups , including the numerical values of the target revenue allocated to each consumer group and the rationale for allocating it in this way; Section 3.3.2 Revenue by Price Component 2.4.3(8) State the proportion of target revenue (if applicable) that is collected through each price component as publicly disclose d under clause 2.4.18.
-Section 3.3.3 Effect of Pricing Strategy Vector's Board of Directors have not recorded in writing any decision on plans or 2.4.4 Every disclosure under clause 2.4.1 above must, if the GDB has a pricing strategy - strategies to amend or develop prices beyond the pricing year ending on 30 September 2014 and accordingly have not approved a pricing strategy.
-(1) Explain the pricing strategy for the next 5 pricing years (or as close to 5 years as the pricing strategy allows), including the current pricing year for which prices are set;
+Disclosure must include the numerical value of each of the components; Section 3.2.1 2.4.3(5) State the consumer groups for whom prices have been set, and describe- Section 3.1. (a) the rationale for grouping consumers in this way; (b) the method and the criteria used by the $\mbox{\bf GDB}$ to allocate $\mbox{\bf consumers}$ to each of the $\mbox{\bf consumer}$ groups; 2.4.3(6) If prices have changed from prices disclosed for the immediately preceding pricing year , explain the reasons for changes, and quantify the difference in respect of each of those reasons; Section 3.4 Revenue by Consumer Group 2.4.3(7) Where applicable, describe the method used by the GDB to allocate the target revenue among consumer groups , including the numerical values of the target revenue allocated to each consumer group and the rationale for allocating it in this way; Section 3.3.2 Revenue by Price Component 2.4.3(8) State the proportion of target revenue (if applicable) that is collected through each price component as publicly disclosed under clause 2.4.18.
+Section 3.3.3 Effect of Pricing Strategy 2.4.4 Every disclosure under clause 2.4.1 above must, if the GDB has a pricing strategy- (1) Explain the pricing strategy for the next 5 pricing years (or as close to 5 years as the pricing strategy allows), including the current pricing year for which prices are set; Vector's Board of Directors have not recorded in writing any decision on plans or strategies to amend or develop prices beyond the pricing year ending on 30 September 2014 and accordingly have not approved a pricing strategy.